jahangirkhondkar/biometric-face-swap-benchmark/models/REFace/README.md

 # REFace – Verified Execution

-This document records how CanonSwap was executed successfully on our system **without any modification**.
+This document records how REFace was executed successfully on our system **without any modification**.

 ## System